johnbeve/PHI-696/Project-1/README.md

 (A→(B∨C))∨(C→¬A) ≡ (¬Av(B∨C))v(¬C∨¬A)
 ...
 - Ali: ((¬AvB)v(¬AvC))v(¬C∨¬A)
-- Carl, Sydney, Ali: This is a tautology.
+- Karl, Sydney, Ali: This is a tautology.
 Any tautology written in CNF will yield the same result and works as a conversion.